lmakarov/dde/README.md

 <a name="dsh"></a>
-## Drude Shell Helper (dsh)
+## DDE Shell Helper (dsh)

-Drude shell helper is a console tool that simplifies day-to-day work with Drude.
+DDE shell helper is a console tool that simplifies day-to-day work with DDE.
 It provides a set of most commonly used commands and operations for controlling the Boot2docker VM, containers, running drush or other commands inside the **cli** container. (**Note**: dsh requires cli container to function properly)

 See `dsh help` for a complete list.